-- In a large and shallow bowl, combine panko bread crumbs and shredded coconut.
+- In a large and shallow bowl, combine the panko bread crumbs, shredded coconut, and garlic powder.

 - In another bowl, whisk eggs until beaten.
-Squeeze 1/2 of the lime into the eggs for a hint of tropical flavor.
+Squeeze 1/2 of the lime juice into the eggs.

-- In one more bowl, add flour.
-Season with salt + pepper + a pinch of paprika.
+- In one more bowl, add the flour.
+Season with salt + pepper + smoked paprika.

 - Dredge the shrimp in flour, then dunk into the egg mixture, then dredge in the coconut mixture.
 Be sure to press the coconut mixture fully onto the shrimp so it's covered completely.

-- Add shrimp to the air fryer and cook in batches according to your air fryer instructions.
-My air fryer worked best at 375°F for about 5 minutes.
+- Cook in batches according to your air fryer instructions.
+My air fryer worked best at 350°F for about 5 minutes.
 You want your shrimp to be golden brown.
 Don't have an air fryer?
 You can fry normally – heat some vegetable oil in a pot over medium-high heat.
 Fry until golden brown, for 3-5 minutes.